 Singers are either choral scholars, known at Exeter as academical clerks, who audition as part of the University's Choral Awards scheme and study specifically at Exeter College, or choral bursars, who are members of any college and audition whenever the choir has openings.
 Regardless of status, everyone in the Choir is treated equally, receiving the same compensation: a small stipend, individual singing lessons with Carris Jones throughout term, and dinners following every service (formal on Sundays, informal on weekdays).

 We do not expect any amount of choral or singing experience, though due to the sheer amount of repertoire our schedule demands, sight reading skills are a necessity.
-If you have any questions or wish to schedule an audition, please email Christopher Holman no later than 30 September 2020.
-For the audition, please prepare one vocal solo of your choice in any language — memorisation is not required, and please bring an extra copy for the accompanist; we will then ask you to sing some simple vocal exercises to explore your range, and we will ask you to sightread a piece of Renaissance polyphony with the accompanist playing every part but yours.
+If you have any questions or wish to schedule an audition please email Christopher Holman.
+For the audition, please prepare one vocal solo of your choice in any language (memorisation is not required).
+We will then ask you to sing some simple vocal exercises to explore your range, and sightread a piece of Renaissance polyphony with the accompanist playing every part but yours.